 K. Notices.
 All notices under this Agreement must be in writing, and will be considered given: (1) upon delivery, if delivered personally or by internationally recognized courier service; (2) three business days after being sent, if delivered by U.S. registered or certified mail (return receipt requested); or (3) upon acknowledgement of receipt, if delivered by email.
 Either party may update its notice address by notice to the other party in accordance with this Section.
 All notices to Lunchbox will be sent to:

 1216 Broadway, New York, NY 10001

-Counterparts.
-This Agreement may be executed in counterparts (which may be exchanged by email).
-Each counterpart should be considered an original, but all counterparts together should constitute the same Agreement
+N. Counterparts.
+This Agreement and any Service Order may be executed in counterparts (which may be exchanged by email, DocuSign or similar electronic process).
+Each counterpart should be considered an original, but all counterparts together should constitute the same Agreement.

 LUNCHBOX SERVICE LEVELS